Embryo Transfer

 At B&W Equine Vets we offer the comprehensive embryo transfer package, including provision of a suitable recipient mare if you do not have your own available.

-Several factors can influence the success of performing embryo transfer with your mare:
+Several factors can influence the success of performing embryo transfer on your mare, some of which can be controlled, some of which can’t.

 Semen selection